dpayne5/dpayne5.github.io/about.md

 <sub>A school project that focused on implementing essential features of an Operating System.
 You can read more about the particulars <a href="https://gitfront.io/r/dpayne5/3e81140e6f69d640476dbbd5d92b13af150febfc/pintos/" target="_blank">here.</a></sub>

+### Contact

+You can reach me at dusty.ryan.payne[at]gmail.com, or find me on LinkedIn by clicking below.
 <!--
 ## Markdown